xxxserxxx/opflag/README.md

 slice flag.Args() or individually as flag.Arg(i).
 The arguments are indexed from 0 through flag.NArg()-1.

-The pflag package also defines some new functions that are not in flag, that give one-letter shorthands for flags.
+The opflag package also defines some new functions that are not in flag, that give one-letter shorthands for flags.
 You can use these by appending 'P' to the name of any function that defines a flag.